ironsmile/tank4eta/README.md

 wwwwwwwwwwwwwwwwwwww
 ```

 Every single character represents some object on the map.
 The game world is composed of rectangles and a character represents such an rectangle.
+New lines should be in unix format, that is to say just the newline character - `\n`.
 Here is a breakdown of the meaning of all characters:

 * `p` - spot on which a player tank can spawn
 * `e` - spot on which an enemy tank can spawn